From Heuristic Selection to Automated Algorithm Design: LLMs Benefit from Strong Priors: Related Work

 \subsection{LLM-driven Optimization}

-Since the success of Funsearch~\citep{romera2024mathematical}, which demonstrated the use of LLMs to solve the cap set and bin packing problems, LLM-driven optimization techniques have been widely applied in various fields.
-Evolution of Heuristics (EOH)~\citep{liuevolution} addressed Traveling Salesman and Flow Shop Scheduling problems by leveraging LLMs to evolve algorithms and their own \emph{thoughts} of producing new codes within a predefined algorithmic skeleton.
+The idea of using LLMs to automatically evolve algorithms was first introduced by Algorithm Evolution using Large Language Model (AEL)~\citep{liu2023algorithm}, which employs an evolutionary framework to generate optimization algorithms without model training and with minimal manual algorithm design.
+This paradigm gained wider popularity in 2024 with FunSearch~\citep{romera2024mathematical}, which demonstrated the use of LLMs to solve the cap set and bin packing problems, after which LLM-driven optimization techniques were widely applied across various fields.
+Evolution of Heuristics (EoH)~\citep{liuevolution} extends AEL by co-evolving algorithms together with the natural-language \emph{thoughts} used to generate the code within a predefined algorithmic skeleton, and addresses problems such as the traveling salesman problem and flow shop scheduling problem.
+More recently, AlphaEvolve~\citep{novikov2025alphaevolve} extended this paradigm from evolving a single function to evolving entire codebases, delivering state-of-the-art results on matrix multiplication, open mathematical problems, and Google's production infrastructure.
+ShinkaEvolve~\citep{lange2026shinkaevolve} targets the sample inefficiency of such frameworks through adaptive parent sampling, novelty-based rejection sampling, and bandit-based LLM selection, matching AlphaEvolve's circle-packing result with orders of magnitude fewer evaluations.
 In contrast, LLAMEA~\citep{van2024llamea} applies LLMs to directly generate metaheuristics, achieving competitive performance on the continuous black-box optimization.
 Similar techniques of these works have also been applied for multi-objective optimization~\citep{yao2025multi} and Bayesian optimization~\citep{liularge,li2025llameabolargelanguagemodel}.

 In SAT, the AutoSAT framework~\citep{sun2025automatically} pioneered optimizing SAT solvers with LLMs, followed by NVIDIA Research, which recently achieved significant improvement on the state-of-the-art performance~\citep{yu2025autonomous}.
 Meanwhile, more recent efforts have also targeted the domain of constrained PBO~\citep{li2025autopbo}.